Harry Potter and the Goblet of Fire (film): Critical response

 The New York Daily News praised the film for both its humour and its dark tone.
 The young actors were praised for demonstrating a "greater range of subtle emotions", particularly Daniel Radcliffe whom Variety described as delivering a "dimensional and nuanced performance".

-New cast members were also praised: Brendan Gleeson's portrayal of Mad-Eye Moody was described as "colourful"; Miranda Richardson's scenes as Rita Skeeter were described as "wonderful"; and Ralph Fiennes's portrayal of Lord Voldemort was described as "sublime villainy".
+Robert Pattinson received critical praise for his scenes as Cedric Diggory, where he "invested him with a charm and everyman likeability, making his demise at the hands of the newly made-flesh Voldemort a devastatingly poignant turning point in the series."
+New cast members were also praised: Brendan Gleeson's portrayal of "Mad-Eye" Moody was described as "colourful"; Miranda Richardson's scenes as Rita Skeeter were described as "wonderful"; and Ralph Fiennes's portrayal of Lord Voldemort was described as "sublime villainy".

 The maturity of Harry, Ron, and Hermione, among others, impressed most critics.
 While the major characters were portrayed as children in the previous films, "they have subtly transitioned into teenagers (in Goblet of Fire)" according to one USA Today reviewer.
 Desson Thomson of The Washington Post called the film "Probably the most engaging film of the Potter series thus far".
 Joe Morgenstern of The Wall Street Journal stated "The studio, like plucky Harry, passes with flying colors.
 The new one, directed by Mike Newell from another astute script by Mr. Kloves, is even richer and fuller, as well as dramatically darker.
 It's downright scary how good this movie is".